Skip to content

 MatchClause(GOAL, FRESH_BODY, PROGRAM) <- (

-In(CLAUSE, PROGRAM),
+in_(CLAUSE, PROGRAM),

-CopyTerm(CLAUSE, [FRESH_HEAD, FRESH_BODY]),
+copy_term(CLAUSE, [FRESH_HEAD, FRESH_BODY]),

 GOAL is FRESH_HEAD